CaesarXInsanium/AlgorithmDesignManualCXI/src/01intro.md

 before even attempting to design the relevant algorithm

 - `Permutations`: arrangements/ordering of items.
 Ways to shuffle deck
-- `Subsets`: selections from larger sets of items.
+- `Subsets/combinations`: selections from larger sets of items.
 Choosing groups of 3 from a classroom.
 Order does not matter.
 - `Trees`: represent hierarchical relationships between items.
 Family trees, parents and children
 - `Graphs`: defined using edges and vertices.
 Map with location being vertices